Pruszcz Gdański: History

-Til 1920 Praust was part of Germany.
-Unlike most of Eastern Pomerania, the Germanspeaking Lutheran town did not fall to Poland after regaining independence, but was included in the German-speaking Free City of Danzig by the Treaty of Versailles.
-During World War II, Praust was the location of a female subcamp of the Stutthof concentration camp.
+Pruszcz was annexed by the Kingdom of Prussia in the Partitions of Poland, and from 1871 to 1920 it was also part of Germany.
+It had a mixed Catholic and Lutheran population, with small Jewish and Mennonite minorities.
+Unlike most of Eastern Pomerania, the town did not return to Poland after regaining independence, but was included in the short-lived Free City of Danzig by the Treaty of Versailles.
+During World War II, it was occupied by Nazi Germany.
+Poles from Leśniewo and Swarzewo were enslaved as forced labour at local farms, and Jewish women were similarly enslaved in a subcamp of the Stutthof concentration camp.
+Following Germany's defeat in the war, the town became again part of Poland.

 As early as 30 March 1945, the Polish Post Office began its work as the first post-war Polish institution in the town.
 In post-war Poland the adjective Gdański was added to the town's name, after the nearby city of Gdańsk, to distinguish the town from other Polish settlements of the same name.